Flixborough disaster: Cause of the disaster

 The claim argued by experts retained by Nypro and their insurers was that the disaster's cause was that the 20-inch bypass was not what would have been produced or accepted by a more considered process.
-Controversy developed (and became acrimonious) as to whether its failure was the initiating fault in the disaster (the 20-inch hypothesis, argued by the plant designers (DSM) and the plant constructors; and favoured by the court's technical advisers), or had been triggered by an external explosion resulting from a previous failure of the 8-inch line.
+Controversy developed (and became acrimonious) as to whether its failure was the initiating fault in the disaster (the 20-inch hypothesis, argued by the plant designers (DSM) and the plant constructors; and favoured by the court's technical advisers), or had been triggered by an external explosion resulting from a previous failure of an 8-inch line.